fkivela/TurboCtl/doc/sphinx/_build/html/_sources/modules/telegram/index.rst.txt

 telegram
 ========

-This is the telegram package.
+This subpackage contains the functionality for creating the telegrams used to communicate with the TURBOVAC pump.

 .. toctree::